INTRODUCING A CAREER PATHWAY OPPORTUNITY

 You will need to have a Medical and Police and Working with Children (DCSI), clearance before obtaining accreditation.
 Both applications are available on the following link which should be pasted into your URL: http://www.sa.gov.au/topics/transport-travel-and-motoring/transport-industry-services/taxi-and-passenger-transport/Driver-accreditation-for-large-or-small-passenger-vehicles

 Before you are given a PIN to drive a taxi you will be required to learn the following from your chosen CBS.
 This is a full day of learning where some of the topics covered are: • Customer Service • Service for people with disabilities, visually impaired, the frail and elderly. • Driver responsibilities and CBS policies and procedures. • Security camera and alarm systems. • MT Data functions and operation. • Using the communication system in a taxi cab. • Meter operations and functions. • Driver uniform standards. • Carry out financial transactions and retain records (includes manual dockets). • Pay ins and worksheets.
 Your personalised identification number (PIN) allows you to log on to the dispatch system at your CBS.
 They cannot allocate a PIN until you have completed their DAY 2 requirements.

 ONCE YOU HAVE YOUR PIN

 You are now ready to commence your career as a professional taxi driver.
-You have already been given a training passport which includes the logging of your first 144 hours as a trainee taxi driver.
+You have already been given a training passport which includes the logging of your 20 shifts as a trainee taxi driver.
 Your CBS will find you a taxi operator or you may already have a preferred taxi operator.
 It is also the taxi operator’s responsibility to help you to become a professional taxi driver.
 They will need to give you some specific familiarisation and instruction relevant to their taxis or their taxi business.

 At the satisfactory completion of your review, your CBS will sign your training passport so that you can return to TCSA to get your Certificate of Completion to apply for full taxi driver accreditation.
 Remember your CBS will want you to provide the highest standard of customer service to your passengers, as a service industry that is where we must excel.